 Amendment 20 also required us to adopt a compensation policy regarding the terms of office and employment of office holders, including compensation, equity awards, severance and other benefits, and exemption from liability and indemnification.
 For a company such as ours that is not a new public company, the Israeli Companies Law (based on Amendment 20) requires that we adopt a new compensation policy, or renew our existing compensation policy, at least once every three years, via the approval of our Compensation Committee, Board and shareholders (including a special majority of our non-controlling, disinterested shareholders).
 Under the Israeli Companies Law, the Board may adopt the compensation policy even if it is not approved by the shareholders, provided that following non-approval of such policy by the shareholders, the Compensation Committee and the Board revisit the matter and determine that the adoption of the compensation policy is beneficial to the company.
 Our initial compensation policy was approved by our Board, upon the recommendations of our Compensation Committee, and was approved by our shareholders on September 12, 2013, and ratified and approved again on March 27, 2014.
 In December 2016, following its approval by our Compensation Committee and Board, our renewed compensation policy was approved by a majority of our shareholders, but not by the requisite special majority of the non-controlling, disinterested shareholders.
 As permitted under the foregoing provision of the Israeli Companies Law, our Compensation Committee and Board reconsidered the renewed compensation policy, determined that its adoption was beneficial to our Company based on several factors, and adopted it on February 9, 2017.
 Despite that approval, we committed to reviewing our renewed compensation policy in light of the feedback that we received from our shareholders and shareholder advocacy organizations and brought an amended version for shareholder vote at our 2018 annual shareholder meeting.
-Upon recommendation of our Co
+Upon recommendation of our Compensation Committee, the Board and requisite special majority of non-controlling, disinterested shareholders approved the compensation policy on December 19, 2018.

 The compensation policy serves as the basis for setting the employment and compensation terms of our officers.
 The compensation policy also relates to certain other factors, including advancement of our objectives, our work schedule and long-term strategy, and creation of appropriate incentives for executives.
 The policy also takes into account our risk management, size and the nature of our operations.
-The compensation policy also considers the following factors:
+As required under the Israeli Companies Law, our compensation policy also considers the following factors: